aiplanethub/5-week_Data_Science_Bootcamp/week-3/171-Day 7: Logistic Regression Intuition and Practice (Optional).md

-### What’s next?
+### What's next?

-* We learnt to build our ﬁrst machine learning and also learnt about the 2 other ML models (Linear and Logistic Regression).
-This means we are already in the game and we know how to build models.
+* We learned to build our ﬁrst machine learning and about the two other ML models (Linear and Logistic Regression).
+This means we are already in the game and know how to build models.
-* Of course, there will be ifs and buts, we might be confused because of too many terminologies, many models etc. That is totally common!
+* Of course, there will be ifs and buts; we might be confused because of too many terminologies, models, etc. That is totally common!
 * Now, let's take some baby steps to understand Logistic Regression.
-We learn the intuition behind the algorithm ﬁrst and once we understand it well, we ourselves would be curious to learn the maths behind overtime.
+We learn the intuition behind the algorithm ﬁrst, and once we know it well, we ourselves would be curious to learn the maths behind it over time.

-**Please note:** Getting overwhelmed with maths or coding or tools shouldn’t be a blocker to learn data science!
+**Please note:** Getting overwhelmed with maths, coding, or tools shouldn't be a blocker to learning data science!

 ### What is Classification?

-Let’s learn with some examples:
+Let's learn with some examples:

-* In **Classiﬁcation we** classify the outcome
+* In **Classiﬁcation, we** classify the outcome
 * **Examples:**
-  * Predict whether a transaction is fraud or not fraud
+  * Predict whether a transaction is fraudulent or not
-  * Predict whether to give loan or not
+  * Predict whether to give a loan or not
   * Predict whether to give college admission or not
   * Predict the grade (Grade A, B, C, D)
   * Note: Classiﬁcation can be more than two